VIEW ALL OUR JOBS >

 We also place a lot of emphasis on ‘on the job’ training and support.
 A thorough induction scheme is available to all new staff, and mentors/buddies are assigned to guide you through those new routines.
 Finally, external courses can of course be booked if, on very rare occasions, we cannot cater for a particular training need in house.

-The Trust’s Leadership Academy encompasses both staff and student leadership development through a series of student led groups and staff leadership pathways.
-The staff programme specifically provides opportunities for:
+Goffs Leadership Academy encompasses both staff and student leadership development through a series of student led groups and staff leadership pathways.
+The staff programme is made up of three levels of entry: Bronze, Silver and Gold:

 All pathways are personalised for the individual and staff receive one to one support from a mentor alongside working on a whole school project.
 Both support staff and teaching staff are welcome to join the Leadership Academy at any point in their career.